ruf10/ruf10.github.io/_pages/courseworkandskills.md

 author_profile: true
 ---
 {% include base_path %}
-My research interests is solving fluid dynamics problems using numerical methods, and combining with novel machine learning algorithms.
-By taking Prof.Hajłasz, Prof. Jiang and Prof. Schikorra's lectures, I have solid math foundations.
-And, our math department at Pitt has a very strong numerical group.
-I have taken 8 core courses from my thesis advisor Prof. Layton, Prof. Yotov and Prof. Neilan, which prepare for conducting research. <br />
+**My research interests is solving fluid dynamics problems using numerical methods, and combining with novel machine learning algorithms.** By taking Prof.Hajłasz, Prof. Jiang and Prof. Schikorra's lectures, I have solid math foundations. <br />
+Also our math department at Pitt has a very strong numerical group.
+I have taken **8 core courses** from my thesis advisor Prof. Layton, Prof. Yotov and Prof. Neilan, which prepare for conducting research. <br />
 Prof. Layton and I are working on the traditional numerical methods and also are interested in developping noval models that use machine learing and numerical methods to better approximate the fluid motion. <br />
 ## Numerical Analysis and Scientific Computing:
 * Prof. William Layton: